 - Beer in bar/club: $1-5 USD

 - Drink in a bar: $2-5 USD

 - Drink in a club: $4-10 USD

 - Cover charge: Many places don’t have cover in Miraflores.
 The ones that do tend to charge between 10-30 Soles.

 You could easily spend $200-300 USD on a big night out in Miraflores.
-You could just as easily spend $20 bucks and get absolutely wasted while having a great time.
-Completely up to you.
+You could just as easily spend $20 bucks and get wasted while having a great time.
+Entirely up to you.